zedlopez/ifm/Writing with Inform.md

 	The cardboard box is a closed container.
 The glass bottle is a transparent open container.
 The box is fixed in place and openable.

-There are only four different properties referred to here.
-Closed means not open, and vice versa, so these two adjectives both refer to the same property.
+There are only four different properties referred to here. `Closed` means not `open`, and vice versa, so these two adjectives both refer to the same property.
 (As might be expected, when a container is open, one can see inside and place things within, or take them out.)
-The glass bottle and the box being containers is a matter of their kinds, which is something fundamental and immutable, so "container" does not count as a property.
+The glass bottle and the box being containers is a matter of their kinds, which is something fundamental and immutable, so `container` does not count as a property.

-A "transparent" container is one which we can see inside even when it is closed, and the opposite is an "opaque" container.
+A `transparent` container is one which we can see inside even when it is closed, and the opposite is an `opaque` container.

-The property of being "fixed in place" ensures that the player cannot pick the item up and walk away with it: this is useful for such things as oak trees or heavy furniture.
-The opposite condition is to be "portable".
+The property of being `fixed in place` ensures that the player cannot pick the item up and walk away with it: this is useful for such things as oak trees or heavy furniture.
+The opposite condition is to be `portable`.

-A container which is "openable" can be opened or closed by the player; as might be expected, the opposite is "unopenable".
+A container which is `openable` can be opened or closed by the player; as might be expected, the opposite is `unopenable`.

-With a really large cardboard box, we might imagine that the player could get inside: such a container should be declared "enterable".
+With a really large cardboard box, we might imagine that the player could get inside: such a container should be declared `enterable`.

 ## Properties depend on kind {PM_PropertyNotPermitted}